Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Initial Public Offer (IPO)

 One frequent method is to launch a company’s public offering and sell its shares to the public as part of the IPO.
-Depending on the situation, shares might be sold at once.
-Shares assigned can also be sold when the company is listed and the shares begin trading on the exchange.
-Because of the required costs, stock market flotation may only be employed by giant corporations, and it must be financially sustainable.
+Depending on the situation, investors might sell shares at once.
+Investors can also sell assigned shares once the company is listed and trading starts on the exchange.
+Due to high costs, only large corporations typically undertake stock market flotation which must be financially sustainable.

 Strategic Acquisition